zeptic99/gamescope/README.md

 It also runs on top of a regular desktop, the 'nested' usecase steamcompmgr didn't support.

  - Because the game is running in its own personal Xwayland sandbox desktop, it can't interfere with your desktop and your desktop can't interfere with it.
  - You can spoof a virtual screen with a desired resolution and refresh rate as the only thing the game sees, and control/resize the output as needed.
 This can be useful in exotic display configurations like ultrawide or multi-monitor setups that involve rotation.

-It runs on Mesa+AMDGPU, and could be made to run on other Mesa/DRM drivers with minimal work.
-Can support NVIDIA if/when they support accelerated Xwayland.
+It runs on Mesa + AMD or Intel, and could be made to run on other Mesa/DRM drivers with minimal work.
+AMD requires Mesa 20.3+, Intel requires Mesa 21.2+.
+Can support NVIDIA if/when they support atomic KMS + accelerated Xwayland + Vulkan DMA-BUF extensions.

 If running RadeonSI clients with older cards (GFX8 and below), currently have to set `R600_DEBUG=nodcc`, or corruption will be observed until the stack picks up DRM modifiers support.